 History of neuromorphic computing

 1980s.
-Neuromorphic computing as it's known today was first proposed by Caltech professor Carver Mead in the 1980s.
-Mead described the first analog silicon retina, which foreshadowed a new type of physical computations inspired by the neural paradigm.
+Neuromorphic computing as it's known today was first proposed by Caltech professor Carver Mead.
+Mead created the first analog silicon retina and cochlea in 1981, which foreshadowed a new type of physical computation inspired by the neural paradigm.
 Mead proposed that computers could do everything the human nervous system does if there was a complete understanding of how the nervous system worked.

-However, the recent investment and hype around neuromorphic research can be attributed in part to the widespread and increasing use of AI, machine learning and neural networks in consumer and enterprise technology.
-It can also be largely attributed to the perceived end of Moore's law among many IT experts.
+Recent progress in neuromorphic research is attributed in part to the widespread and increasing use of AI, machine learning, neural networks and deep neural network architectures in consumer and enterprise technology.
+It can also be attributed to the perceived end of Moore's law among many IT experts.